hadjShell/JavaScriptLearningJourney/JS_notes.md

     * React Native, Ionic
   * Native desktop apps
     * Electron
+* JavaScript is a multi-paradigm interpreted language
+  * Modern JavaScript uses just-in-time compilation (no portable files)

+* JavaScript runtime
+  * Container including all the things that we need to use JavaScript
+  * Different types of JavaScript runtime
+  * Runtime in browsers
+    * JavaScript engine
+      * Program that executes JavaScript code
+      * Example: V8 engine for chrome and node.js

+    * Web APIs
+    * Callback queue

+  * Runtime in node.js
+    * JavaScript engine
+    * C++ bindings and thread pool
+    * Callback queue

 * JavaScript versions
   * ES6 / ES2015: biggest update to this language
   * New updates to JS every single year